spoonapps/docs/reference/command_line/run.md

 > spoon run --route-add=:80 <image>
 ```

-The default policy of allowing containers to bind to any ports on the local machine can be changed with the `--route-block` flag.
+The default policy of allowing containers to bind to any port on the local machine can be changed with the `--route-block` flag.
 It isolates all services bound to container ports on specified protocols (tcp or udp).
 They can only be opened using the `--route-add` flag.

 ```
 # Isolate all tcp services of a container